mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

 ---

 *  **Make this version available on the command line**
-   Choose this to make the current version available on the command line.
+   Check this option to make the current version available on the command line.

 ---